How To Solve Problems By Analogy

 Final Thoughts

-I remember about 10 years ago my business was in the toilet and I was under enormous financial stress.
+I remember about 10 years ago, my business was in the toilet and under enormous financial stress.
 Every day was a fight with myself and everyone around me.
 Most days I managed things as well as possible, but other days I was beaten.
-I can safely say, that no amount of input from those who could see what I couldn't, no amount analogical thinking would have helped me.
+I can safely say that no amount of input from those who could see what I couldn't, no amount of analogical thinking would have helped me.
 I was in a prolonged state of hyperactivity and awareness of the problems.
-Neurochemically my brain could simply not operate in my favour.
-When I look back now I realise that those set of circumstances simply needed to burn themselves out.
+Neurochemically, my brain could simply not operate in my favour.
+Looking back now, I realise that that set of circumstances simply needed to burn themselves out.

 Actively trying to solve an apparent problem can often be problematic in itself.
-By virtue of our focus on the problem, we often can't see the solutions and there's no amount of thinking can relieve us from the predicament.
-Analogical thinking has a firm place in creative pursuits, however, it can only be successfully employed when we are in a calm and collected state of mind.
+By virtue of our focus on the problem, we often can't see the solutions, and no amount of thinking can relieve us from the predicament.
+Analogical thinking has a firm place in creative pursuits.
+However, it can only be successfully employed when we are in a calm and collected state of mind.

 Article references